lazycoder1/protocol/contracts/plugins/maple/README.md

 Maple is a decentralized corporate credit market.
 Maple provides capital to institutional borrowers through globally accessible fixed-income yield opportunities.

-In short, it allows normal users to lend money to corporate enitities.
+In short, it allows normal users to lend money to corporate entities.

 Liquidity Providers (LPs) deposit funds into a Liquidity Pool in order to fund loans and earn yield.
 In return, they receive an LP token representing their share of the pool.